 Many ask the question "When do I need to take my feeder down?"
 A common myth is that leaving your feeders out too long will cause the hummers to stay longer than they should.
 This just isn't true.

 The recommended best time to stop feeding hummingbirds is two weeks after you no longer see them visiting your yard and feeders.

 As long as you still see them visiting keep providing for them.
 This will allow them to store fat resources for their long migration.

 If a freeze is predicted, bring your feeder indoors for the night and return it as early in the morning as possible.
 They need to refuel after a cold night.

 Think of it as a mini hibernation just to get through a cold night.
-They are not the only birds capable of doing this but neither can all birds do this.
+They are not the only birds capable of doing this but birds do not have this ability.